hadnet/TabBar/README.md

-### Ditched in favor of my Reanimated version appbar-bottom-inset-fab project
+### Ditched in favor of my Reanimated v2 appbar-bottom-inset-fab project